Medically Reviewed by:Nancy DeLuca, RDRegistered Dietitian

 - Wear supportive clothing or undergarments that keep the skin tight (but not too tight) against your body.

-- Keep your heart rate within the proper range – Your maximum heart rate is a function of your age – the younger you are, the higher it is.
-According to the American Heart Association (AHA), you should measure your pulse periodically as you exercise and keep your heart rate within 50% to 85% of your maximum heart rate (see chart below).
+Your maximum rate is a function of your age – the younger you are, the higher it is.
+According to the American Heart Association (AHA), you should measure your pulse periodically as you exercise and keep your rate within 50% to 85% of your maximum rate (see chart below).

-- Use a heart rate monitor – this is the easier option, as all you have to do is read the screen.
-The Omron Heart Rate Monitor/Wristband (aff) is a good option.
-It's reasonably priced and has all the bells and whistles, including an alarm option for low and high heart rates and a mounting bracket for treadmills and bikes.
+- Use a rate monitor – this is the easier option, as all you have to do is read the screen.

 |20 years||100–170 beats per minute||200 beats per minute|